-National Trial Team and the Moot Court Association
+National Mock Trial Team and the Moot Court Association

-As individual competitors or members of a National Trials Team or Moot Court, CUA Law students are at their best in the crucible of high-level competition as demonstrated by an impressive record of achievement over the past several years.
+As individual competitors or members of a National Mock Trial Team or Moot Court, Catholic Law students are at their best in the crucible of high-level competition as demonstrated by an impressive record of achievement over the past several years.

-- The National Trial Team requires students to hone and demonstrate their advocacy skills by arguing motions, responding to opposing counsel, cross-examining witnesses, and delivering opening or closing statements in a realistic trial setting.
-Students may deal with ethics, criminal justice, direct examination, or other aspects of the legal system.
+- The National Mock Trial Team requires students to hone and demonstrate their advocacy skills by arguing motions, responding to opposing counsel, cross-examining witnesses, and delivering opening or closing statements in a realistic trial setting.
+In competition, students may deal with ethics, criminal justice, direct examination, or other aspects of the legal system.
 Teams compete in national events from California to Puerto Rico.

-- Moot Court Association are composed of second-and-third year students who share a strong interest in oral and written advocacy training in an appellate courtroom setting.
-The teams compete annually in nearly a dozen national and interschool competitions, covering areas such as securities law, telecommunications law, environmental law, and constitutional law, among others.
+- Moot Court Association is composed of second-and-third year students who share a strong interest in oral and written advocacy training in an appellate courtroom setting.
+The teams compete annually in nearly a dozen national and interschool competitions, covering topics such as securities law, telecommunications law, environmental law, and constitutional law, among others.

 The Columbus School of Law's strong co-curricular program includes two major student-edited publications: the Catholic University Journal of Law and Technology (formerly known as The CommLaw Conspectus: Journal of Communications Law and Policy) and the Catholic University Law Review.